 Bring pumpkin mixture to a simmer, and cook, stirring frequently, until thickened, 30–35 minutes.

-Off heat, stir in remaining tablespoon lemon juice, vanilla, and salt.
+Off heat, stir in remaining tablespoon lemon juice, butter, vanilla, and salt.
 Let pumpkin butter cool, then transfer to an airtight container and refrigerate for up to 1 month for freeze for up to 4 months.

 What you’ll need for this recipe: